piklestf2/pikles-hud/options.md

 ## Advanced Tournament Spectator

-Frustratingly, the xpos values for `tournamentspectator.res` don't seem to allow variable "r" or "c" alignments.
+Frustratingly, the `xpos` values for `tournamentspectator.res` don't seem to allow variable `r` or `c` alignments.
 So, if you use anything narrower (lower width to height ratio) than 16:9, you'll have to do some file swaps to avoid cutting the tournament spec info off your screen.
 In `"/tf/custom/pikles-hud/resource/ui/"` there are five